A sub-Riemannian model of neural states in the primary motor cortex: A kinematic model of neural states

 Then we define a norm on tangent space, homogeneous with respect to these dilation: if $e = \sum_{i=1} ^4 e_i \hat X_i$, then we define norm of $e:$

 This is homogeneous in the sense that $|\delta_\lambda (e)|= \lambda |e|$.
 Let us recall that the measure of the associated ball $B(0,r) = \{e: |e|\leq r\} $ is exactly

 This is why we will call the constant $Q$ homogeneous dimension of the space (see for example \cite{nagel1985balls}).
-It is clear the $Q$ is greater that the topological dimension of the space, which is 4, and we will see that it plays a role in the estimation of the distance and the measure of the ball of the space.
+It is clear that $Q$ is greater than the topological dimension of the space, which is 4, and we will see that it plays a role in the estimation of the distance and the measure of the ball of the space.
 Consequently we will define

 We call a horizontal curve any integral curve in $\mathcal{M}_1$ of the vector fields ($\hat X_i)_{i=1}^3$, and the length of any horizontal curve $\gamma$ where $|\cdot |$ denotes the horizontal norm introduced on the distribution in \eqref{norm}.